Icinga/ansible-collection-icinga/doc/role-monitoring_plugins/role-monitoring_plugins.md

 - `icinga_monitoring_plugins_dependency_repos: list`
   Decides which repositories are temporarily enabled when installing packages.
 Defaults to either `crb` or `powertools`.
   If the need arises, you can manually overwrite this variable to temporarily enable one or multiple repositories of your choice.
+  You may specify `icinga_monitoring_plugins_dependency_repos: "*"` to temporarily enable every repository present.

 - `icinga_monitoring_plugins_remove: boolean`
   Decides whether to remove packages that have not been asked for by the user.
 Default `true`